apache/servicecomb-website/_posts/2017-09-18-saga-and-others.md

 ![event driven architecture - response]({{ site.url }}{{ site.baseurl }}/assets/images/saga.event.driven.response.png){: .align-center}

 If you look closer, event driven architecture is just like a decentralized implementation of event driven TCC.
+If we remove the pending state for each service, this architecture looks like a decentralized and event driven saga.
 Being decentralized is good, but it creates much tighter coupling between services.
 Let\'s assume a new business requirement adds a new process D between B and C. With event driven architecture, service B and C have to change their code to accommodate the new process D.